Statement - Death of an inmate at the Regional Reception Centre

 News provided byCorrectional Services Canada - Quebec

-At the time of death, the inmate was 33 years old and had been serving a life sentence, which commenced on July 10, 2014.
+At the time of death, the inmate was 77 years old and had been serving a three years and four months sentence, which commenced on October 28, 2025.

 The inmate's next of kin have been notified.